-Initiated in 2016, the Film School Network project is financed by the German Federal Foreign Office and managed by Goethe-Institut Johannesburg.
+Initiated in 2016, the Film School Network project is financed by the German Federal Foreign Office and was coordinated by the Goethe-Institut Johannesburg until 2018.

-The Film School Network focus areas include staff- and curriculum development as well as professional and cultural exchange.
-Among its activities is a short-residency program, a summer-school on the theme of ‘African Storytelling’ and efforts to facilitate access to experts and teachers.
+The Film School Network’s focus areas include staff- and curriculum development as well as professional and cultural exchange.
+Among its already realised activities is a short-residency programme, a summer-school on the theme of ‘African Storytelling’ in September 2018 and efforts to facilitate access to experts and teachers.

 Berlinale Talents, Germany

 DFFB - The German Film & TV Academy, Germany